hanachiru/DotnetToolInspector/README.md

-# dotnet-tool-sdk-version
+# DotnetToolSDKVersionChecker

-Powershell code to get the version of the .NET SDK used by dotnettool.
+Powershell code to get the version of the .NET SDK used by dotnet tool.